Friday, May 31, 2024

 "Boys Do Get Bruised" - Young Walter (Brandon Hammond) begins at a new school where his kindly teacher Mr. Garvy (Rusty Cundieff) notices bruises on the boy.
 When asked, Walter claims the monster in his house caused them.
 He even drew a picture of the monster, believing if he destroys the picture, he'll destroy the monster.

-"KKK Comeuppance" - Gubernatorial candidate Duke Metger (Corbin Bernsen) sets up his campaign in a former plantation mansion where his ancestor murdered his slaves rather than free them.
+"KKK Comeuppance" - Gubernatorial candidate Duke Metger (Corbin Bernsen) sets up his campaign in a former plantation mansion where a Confederate general murdered his slaves rather than free them.
 Metger, a former Klansman, ignores warnings that the souls of the murdered slaves now haunt the mansion in Hoodoo dolls, and they will not rest until they receive reparations.

 "Hard-Core Convict" - Violent gang leader Crazy K (Lamont Bentley) survives being shot but is arrested and sentenced to life in prison.
 Dr. Cushing (Rosalind Cash) offers him redemption if he agrees to undergo behavior modification treatment.
 Plunged into darkness, he is confronted by the ghosts of the people he's killed.